 family

 distribution function for responses.
-Options are "negative.binomial" (with log link), poisson(link = "log"), binomial(link = "probit") (and also with link = "logit" when method = "LA" or method = "EVA"), zero-inflated poisson ("ZIP"), zero-inflated negative-binomial ("ZINB"), gaussian(link = "identity"), Tweedie ("tweedie") (with log link, for "LA" and "EVA"-method), "gamma" (with log link), "exponential" (with log link), beta ("beta") (with logit and probit link, for "LA" and "EVA"-method) and "ordinal" (only with "VA"-method).
+Options are "negative.binomial" (with log link), poisson(link = "log"), binomial(link = "probit") (and also with link = "logit" when method = "LA" or method = "EVA"), zero-inflated poisson ("ZIP"), zero-inflated negative-binomial ("ZINB"), gaussian(link = "identity"), Tweedie ("tweedie") (with log link, for "LA" and "EVA"-method), "gamma" (with log link), "exponential" (with log link), beta ("beta") (with logit and probit link, for "LA" and "EVA"-method), "ordinal" (with "VA" and "EVA"-method), beta hurdle "betaH" (for "VA" and "EVA"-method) and "orderedBeta" (for "VA" and "EVA"-method).
+Note: "betaH" and "orderedBeta" with "VA"-method are actually fitted using a hybrid approach such that EVA is applied to the beta distribution part of the likelihood.

 num.lv